Ben-Jacquez/HW-6/README.md

 - [License](#license)

 ## Usage
+User inputs a location in search bar and clicks "Check Forecast" button then receives current weather and a 5 day forecast.
+User can also see a list of their past searched locations and can click on them to reload that locations forecast.

 ## Features
+- 5 Day Weather Forecast
+- Search Bar
+- Search Bar History
+- Dynamic Background That Changes Everytime The Page Loads Or Is Refreshed

 ## Technology Used
 - Visual Studio Code
 - HTML
 - CSS
 - Javascript
+- APIs: OpenWeatherMap & Google Fonts

 ## License
 MIT License